 San Pedro to Santiago Q10 (approx USD1.30)

-Hike the San Pedro and Atitlan volcano along with the Indians nose above San Juan and the smaller Cero de Cro.
+Hike the San Pedro and Atitlan volcano along the Indians nose above San Juan and the smaller Cero de Cro.
 The trail from Santa Cruz to San Marcos offers stunning views and a chance to experience some of the lakes most traditional Mayan villages like Jaibalito and Tzununa.

 An ancient Mayan footpath leading up to the mountain from Jaibalito to the town of Laguna Seca offers amazing views of the lake and a chance to experience a truly remote village in the heart of the Mayan highlands.